BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 Example 2: you drink a potion of fire resistance and use a scroll of fire resistance.
 Now you have +100% fire resistance.

+#### True True sight
+Make True sight dispel illusions almost instantly, not once per round.

+This is for people who don't like thieves' "gulp an invisibility potion - backstab - gulp - backstab" routine.
+Which gets especially annoying with SCS.

+There are 2 justifying motives:
+- True sight is supposed to be true sight.
+Not "true sight every 6 seconds".
+The caster always sees everything for what it is.
+- Even if the caster didn't, the rogues are supposed to have 1 action per round, which either drink the potion or attack.
+Not both.

+It works in both mage and priest versions of the spell.
+And of course, in enemy spells, as well.

 ### Cheese

 #### Cheesy Slayer: full heal on change